bdarcus/csln/README.md

 ## Vision

-This is a project to write the [CSL-Next][CSLNJS] typescript model and supporting libraries and tools in Rust, and convert to JSON Schema from there.

 At a high-level, the vision of the project is to:

 1. Adapt what we've learned in almost 20 years of experience with [CSL 1.0][CSL] to modern programming idioms and formats.